-What Is the Magic Wand Tool?
+What Is the Magic Wand Tool in Photoshop?

 The Magic Wand tool is a selection tool.
 It allows you to quickly select areas of your images and make independent edits to it.
 It’s most used often to select solid backgrounds and color areas.
 It doesn’t work as well, for example, on an image with a distinct gradient or blurry features.

 Unlike the Quick Selection tool, it selects pixels based on similarities in the color and tone in an image.
 Instead of looking for distinct borders, the Magic Wand tool searches the canvas for similar hues to make up its selection.

 Click on a part of your image with the Magic Wand tool.
 Photoshop will match those pixels with pixels from another part of the image determined to be a match.
 You can use the Options bar to refine further how Photoshop looks for those pixels.

 Magic Wand Tool Options

 The Tolerance increases or decreases the sensitivity in the luminance values of a given color.
 The higher the number, the higher the range of luminance values that will be included in the selection.

 The default is set at 32, but you can go as high as 255.